cyningstan/TinyBASIC/README.md

 ## Building for Android using Termux

 Termux is a Linux-like environment for Android.
-An Android system with a keyboard and a large enough screen is a viable system for BASIC programming, and TinyBASIC was developed on both a Linux system and an Android device using Termux, and unlike Windows and DOS is built on the target device itself.
+An Android system with a keyboard and a large enough screen is a viable system for BASIC programming.
+TinyBASIC was developed on both a Linux system and an Android device using Termux, and unlike Windows and DOS is built on the target device itself.

 So to build TinyBASIC on Android, you need Termux installed, and within Termux, you need the packages clang and make.
 To build the executable, type:

 ```
-$ make
+$ make -f Makefile.termux
 ```

 The `bin` directory will contain the Tiny BASIC binary, `tinybasic`.
 The `bas` directory will contain some BASIC sample programs, all games.
 To install these and the manuals in their proper place, type:

 ```
-$ make install
+$ make -f Makefile.termux install
 ```

 The `tinybasic` binary will be installed in `/data/data/termux/files/usr/bin`, the manual in `/data/data/termux/files/usr/man/man1` and the BASIC samples in `/data/data/termux/files/usr/share/doc/tinybasic`.